7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 With a good idea of how to move your business off of YouTube and expand your earning potential, let’s look at seven top video monetization platforms and alternatives to Youtube to begin sharing your video content.

 Uscreen is an all-in-one video-on-demand monetization platform.
 It makes it possible for content creators to take their knowledge and convert it into high-quality video content to share with the world.
-It’s also easy-to-use, making it possible to start uploading and organizing your videos and customizing the look and feel of your storefront.
+It’s also easy-to-use, making it possible to start uploading videos, organizing them and customizing the look and feel of your storefront.

 And when it comes to monetizing video, you can sell them in any way you choose (think one-of payments or subscriptions), stream live to any device (including OTT apps), track subscriber growth and churn, and own your audience contact information (something not possible with YouTube).